Lunaria

 Age:18+

-ACCOMMODATION: SEEDS volunteers stay in a house in Reykjavik.
+SEEDS participants will stay in a house in Reykjavik.
 The facilities are basic with an equipped kitchen, dining and living room, bathrooms, showers and a washing machine.
-Everyone is expected to show consideration for their companions.
-Accommodation is in shared rooms, with up to 6 people per room.
-Please bring your own towel.
-Volunteers will receive food supplies and will be in charge of cooking and cleaning.
-Please note the food SEEDS provides will be vegetarian.
-Do not forget to bring some traditional/typical food, drinks, recipes, music, games or movies from your country for the intercultural evening.
-Please be aware some items or ingredients may be expensive in Iceland and you will need to buy them yourselves or bring them from your country.
+Participants sleep in shared rooms with up to 6 people so everyone is expected to behave considerately.
+Participants will receive food supplies and be in charge of the cooking and cleaning activities.
+Note the food SEEDS provides will be vegetarian.
+Do not forget to bring some traditional/typical food, drinks, recipes, music or games from your country for the intercultural evening.
+Be aware some items or ingredients may be expensive in Iceland and you will need to buy them yourselves or bring them from your country.
+It may be very cold and/or rainy, so we recommend bringing warm and waterproof clothes (underlayers, overcoats, scarves, gloves and hats) and good walking shoes, as some of the activities take place outdoors.

 Participation fee EUR 400 (Euros).
 The fee can either be transferred in advance via bank transfer, or paid in cash on arrival.
-It includes transport from the meeting point to the camp (on the first day), activities available; and one trip combined with the trash collection activity (Hot River or Reykjanes).
+It includes transportation from the meeting point to the camp (on the first day) and the Hot River Hike trip.

 Language:English